stephen-quiton/stephen-quiton.github.io/pages/FW4-Advanced-Setups.md

 pip install pymatgen --user
 ```

-Once you've done it, open up to an empty directory and place the following python script (transfer_geom.py) along with a sample qchem output file (qchem.out) for a demonstration of parsing outputs and generating inputs:
+Once you've done it, open up to an empty directory and place the following python script (transfer_geom.py) along with a sample qchem output file qchem.out (preferably a successful geometry optimization) for a demonstration of parsing outputs and generating inputs:

 ```python
 from pymatgen.io.qchem.inputs import QCInput